Skip to Content

 I never stay in hotels with outdoor corridors, but you need to get through the lobby to get upstairs so I didn’t mind this time.
 The room was roomy and the free breakfast was standard.

-the exterior of the 1863 inn of gettysburg.
+The exterior of the 1863 inn of gettysburg.

 The pool had oddly short hours for an unattended swimming area, from 10:00 am to 9:00 pm.
 We got to the hotel as it was closing in the evening and left before it opened the next morning, much to Tiny Traveler’s chagrin.